Skip to main content

 # View current config

-smem config --show
+sm config --show

-Add a memory to the current volume.
+Store a memory in the current volume.

-smem add "John Smith is the CTO of Acme Corp"
+sm remember "John Smith is the CTO of Acme Corp"

 Options: